The regulator dependence in the functional renormalization group: a quantitative explanation: Behavior of PMS values at succeeding orders of the DE

 where $s$ is the order of the DE, $A_{\mathcal{R}}$ and $B_{\mathcal{R}}$ are parameter that depend on the specific family of regulator being considered.
-In this work, the three reasonably well-behaved families of regulators \eqref{regExp}, \eqref{regWett} and \eqref{regLitG} are examined.
+In this work, the three reasonably well-behaved families of regulators \eqref{regExp}, \eqref{regWett} and \eqref{regLitG} are examined and we compare the $\alpha_{PMS}$ obtained at various orders to the approach to the asymptotic value of the $\alpha_{opt}(s)$ given by (\ref{eqConvPMS}).
 Before fitting the data, please note that although $A_\mathcal{R}$ is not expected to depend on the model being considered, the values of $B_{\mathcal{R}}$ would probably do.
 The fitting\footnote{We also tried other fittings such as considering the small parameter to vary instead of being fixed at $1/4$ while fixing $A_\mathcal{R}=\alpha_{opt}$.
 All the fittings display essentially the same behavior and yield the same conclusions.} with equation \eqref{eqConvPMS} is done only for the values corresponding to the critical exponent $\nu$ for the Ising model with the $E_k$, $W_k$ and $\Theta_k^{(4)}$ regulators where results are available up to order $\mathcal{O}(\partial^6)$ of the DE, meaning that there are 4 points available for fitting.\footnote{The first order $\mathcal{O}(\partial^0)$ of the DE, commonly known as the \textit{Local Potential Approximation}, imposes $\eta=0$ and therefore, no data of PMS behavior is available at that order for the field anomalous dimension $\eta$.
 Additionally, the behavior of $\Theta_k^{(3)}$ at order $\mathcal{O}(\partial^6)$ is not well defined due to non-analyticities.} The resulting values for $A_\mathcal{R}$ are summarized in Table \ref{TabAlphRegs} and compared to the expected optimum value $\alpha_{opt}$ and range.